justmrisrael/InvoiceGen/README.md

 This is a fullstack project using the MERN stack.
 <br />The goal of this project is to practice implementing every aspect that encompasses a fullstack app.
 <br />    - A REST API implementation
-    - Client-Server using Express and NodeJS
+<br />    - Client-Server using Express and NodeJS
-    - User Friendly design using good UX principles
+<br />    - User Friendly design using good UX principles

 The web application shouldbe able to perform the following operations
-    - Create invoices
+<br />    - Create invoices
-    - Reading Invoices from a database
+<br />    - Reading Invoices from a database
-    - Update invoices
+<br />    - Update invoices
-    - Delete invoices
+<br />    - Delete invoices

 Author: [Israel Musa](https://github.com/justmrisrael/)
 ### Progress